 … is the founder of Red Square Pictures, a New York-based film production company.
 As creative head, Mr. Cox oversees all aspects of the company’s development, production and content-related activities.

 In narrative work, Mr. Cox’s feature film Better Off Single, an NYC dating comedy that he produced, wrote and directed starring Aaron Tveit, Abby Elliott, Lauren Miller Rogen, Kal Penn, Chris Elliott, Lewis Black and Annaleigh Ashford, was released theatrically in the fall of 2016.
-His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, completed principal photography in the summer of 2017.
+His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, recently completed principal photography.
 Produced by Mr. Cox, The Mimic was directed by Thomas Mazziotti and stars Thomas Sadoski, Jake Robinson, Gina Gershon, Tammy Blanchard, Austin Pendleton and Jessica Walter.